14DAVEN18/softrbc-front/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+##Below information is just additional added by default when the project was created.

+## Available Scripts

+In the project directory, you can run:

 ### `npm test`